thorchain/docs/frequently-asked-questions/node-operators.md

 ### What are the steps to Unbond or Leave a Node?

 You can only unbond when your node is in a [Standby state](../thornodes/overview/node-operations.md#node-statuses) and not part of a vault migration.
 To leave the network permanently, you must issue a LEAVE command and ensure all vaults are empty.
-See [Leaving ](../thornodes/leaving.md)for more information.&#x20;
+See [Leaving ](../thornodes/leaving.md)for more information.

 ### How do I safely destroy my node after leaving?